thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

     at column 0 might have edges to cells on the rightmost column of the image and vice versa (and same for top/bottom rows)

-For our purposes, we don’t actually need a proper graph data structure itself, but it still helps to think about the problem from a graph perspective.
+For our purposes, we don't actually need a proper graph data structure itself, but it still helps to think about the problem from a graph perspective.
 In code form this all can be expressed as: